About parenting teenagers

 Keeping your relationship strong while parenting teenagers

-Here are some suggestions from parents about keeping partner relationships strong while parenting teenagers:
+Here are suggestions from parents about keeping partner relationships strong while parenting teenagers:

 - Talk together about your feelings and experiences as the parents of a teenage child, making sure to really listen to what each other is saying.